How the Tenure Process Works

 - Candidate’s Statement of Completeness - It is the candidate’s responsibility to prepare and review his/her package after it is assembled and sign a statement to that it is accurate and complete.
 Each document covered by the statement should be dated and should not change after this form is signed.
 This will be done within the PROMOTE system once package is submitted.

-- Waiver of Right to Access Confidential Statements - By signing this statement, the candidate will indicate that he/she will or will not ask to review the external letters of reference or know the identity of the referees.
-This now completed within the PROMOTE system.
+- Waiver of Right to Access Confidential Statements - By signing this statement, the candidate will indicate that he/she will or will not ask to review the external reviewer letters or know the identity of the reviewers.
+This is now completed within the PROMOTE system.

-- Sample of the Reference Request Letter (provided by the school chair – about May)
+- Sample of the External Reviewer Request Letter (provided by the school chair – about May)

 One sample of the letter used by the school chair to solicit references, which must include reference to the waiver or non-waiver statement of the candidate.

-- Letters of reference (provided by the school chair)
+- External Reviewer Letters - (provided by the school chair)

-The letters of reference are then added to the package.
-The Board of Regents requires a minimum of three letters; the Provost requires at least five letters from referees who are clear leaders in the candidate’s field.
-The List of External References should be updated with an indication of letters received or not received and a brief biosketch of referees selected.
+External reviewer letters are then added to the package.
+The Board of Regents requires a minimum of three letters; the Provost requires at least five letters from reviewers who are clear leaders in the candidate’s field.
+The list of external reviewers should be updated with an indication of letters received or not received and a brief biosketch of reviewers selected.
+This is now done in PROMOTE.

 - Area Committee’s Letter (provided by committee chair – about August)1.
 The area committee’s letter should provide an in-depth assessment of the candidate’s most scholarly accomplishments in their field.
 This assessment is independent of the external letters of reference, and no vote is taken.
 The memo generated should be signed by all committee members and forwarded to the school chair.